harshabose/gradient_decent/README.md

 \min(f)
 \end{align}
 ```
-Gradient Decent algorithms are usually lacking of proper scalling when findind then next optimal point (See equation below).
+Gradient Decent algorithms are usually lacking of proper scaling when findind then next optimal point (See equation below).
 The learning rate ($\alpha$) is not proerly scalled to convert the derivatives set to the original equation set.
-Most Gradient Decent algorithms solve this issue by taking a constant learning rate or reduce by a factor the rate every iteration assuming a constant learning rate at the first iteration.
-In both cases, they are assumed.
-To, solve this, I have implmented a **Secant Method** based scalling algorithm which aims to find the scale of the learning rate by relating the differential set to the original equation set.
+Most Gradient Decent algorithms solve this issue by taking a constant learning rate and reduce by a factor the rate every iteration.
+This leads to excessive or limited forward.
+The user is given the arduous task of providing the nominal learning rate.
+Predicting this learning step has its own complexity.
+To alleviate this responsibility from the user, I have implmented a `Secant Method` based scaling algorithm which aims to find the the learning rate by relating the differential set to the original equation set.

 ```math
 \begin{align}